-- Providing leadership and strategic directions for the Group - Overseeing the proper conduct of the business - Ensuring prudent and effective controls and risk management system - Reviewing the performance of management
+- Providing leadership and strategic directions for the Group; - Overseeing the proper conduct of the business; - Ensuring prudent and effective controls and risk management system; and - Reviewing the performance of management.

-Code of conduct
+Code of conduct and Whistleblowing Policy

 The Board is committed to uphold compliance with relevant requirements of laws, its Memorandum and Articles of Association and the Listing Requirements of Bursa Malaysia Securities Berhad ("Listing Requirements") in the conduct of the business of the Company.
 In addition, the Directors observe a Code of Ethics, which was developed by the Board based substantially on the Company Directors' Code of Ethics established by the Companies Commission of Malaysia.
-The Directors' Code of Ethics is available on the Company's website at http://www.eurospan.com.my.